Wife of Jones County chief deputy arrested on drug charges

 Taylor was charged with conspiring with Michael Foley Jr., who was arrested in connection to the theft of thousands of pills from a K-Mart pharmacy in Morehead City June 19.

+Morehead City police said they confirmed Taylor had contact with Foley after the break-in at the pharmacy but before his arrest.

-The SBI did not say whether Taylor’s arrest was in relation to that incident.
+The SBI did not say; however, whether Taylor’s arrest was in connection to that break-in.

 Taylor is scheduled to appear in Jones County court July 18.